Dkhmer/Mow/README.md

-Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.
+# Mow
+## Go Green, order a 🐄

+Airbnb Clone built by students from the Wagon